bowman2001/perplexdoc/content/doc/basic/quote/index.md

 >
 > A very big box sailed up then whizzed quickly from Japan.
 My faxed joke won a pager in the cable TV quiz show.

 Blockquotes may include additional markup like emphasis, inline quotes, links, footnotes, and other inline markup and maybe even lists.
-The CommonMark specification allows using all elements of Markdown inside of a blockquote.
+The CommonMark specification allows the use of all elements of Markdown inside of a blockquote.

 **But consider this in practice:** Nested block quotes or tables inside of block quotes?
 This theme does not support every possibility.
 Feel free to file an issue in the theme repository, if an important option has no suitable layout.